 The first is the inclusion of “Demon Skin” and “Demon Scale”.

-Both of these elements are proprietary to Adidas soccer alone, and both contribute to the overall performance and effectiveness of these soccers.
+Both elements are proprietary to Adidas soccer alone, and both contribute to these soccer’ overall performance and effectiveness.

-The Demon Skin is tiny rubber spikes on the top of the boot (in the toe box) that allow players to have significantly more control over the balls that they are receiving, kicking, and passing or shooting.
+The Demon Skin is tiny rubber spikes on the top of the boot (in the toe box) that allow players to have significantly more control over the balls they receive, kick, and pass or shoot.

-The Demon Scale is a 3D print element that also enhances overall ball control when players are keeping the ball tight in against the inside or outside of their foot.
+The Demon Scale is a 3D print element that enhances overall ball control when players keep the ball tight against the inside or outside of their foot.

 - 100% synthetic materials